koberzan/liftoff-assignments/P2-Project_Outline/README.md

 Bootstrap

 ### What I'll Have to Learn
-I'll have to familiarize myself with the Wordpress platform and learn more advanced front-end design skills to create a professional looking product.
-I will have to learn Wordpress plugins to enhance the features of the theme.
+I'll need to learn how to use Javascript to click through various questions and I'd like to learn some more advance design features to create a professional looking end product.

 ### Project Tracker
 https://trello.com/b/UnN27MJ3